vcync/modV-Workshop/README.md

   * If you want to know more about the strucutre of the media folder, please take a look at the [documentation](https://modv.vcync.gl/v3/guide/media.html#media-folder)
 * Navigate into `default` > `image` and put any image (not SVG) into the folder
 * In modV find the `Texture 2D` module in the `Gallery` and add it to the second group
-* In the `Property Inspector` for the module select `image` in the `texture` property, which adds a new list underneath
+* In the `Module Inspector` for the module select `image` in the `texture` property, which adds a new list underneath
 * In the list, select the image you added into the `image` folder

 Now that we have the image in modV, we can change some properties to make it fit the output window, depending on how small or big it is.